SilkRose/Pony/stories/deternal/deternal.md

 Twilight sighed.
 "Yes, I'm sorry I never told you, or the girls."

 Pinkie held Twilight's hoof to her chest.
 "I understand.
 Outliving all our friends has been very hard on me.
-I couldn't imagine losing you too…"
+I can't imagine losing you too…"

 Twilight nodded.
-"It's been hard living without our friends, but having you to help me through it has helped me in ways I can't describe."
+"It's been hard living without our friends, but having you by my side has helped me in ways I can't describe."
+[REPETITIVE USAGE OF "HELP"]

-Pinkie grabbed Twilight in one last hug, holding her as tight as she could.
-Tears streamed from her eyes as she said, "I love you, Twilight."
+Pinkie pulled Twilight into one last embrace, holding her as tight as she could.
+Tears streamed from her eyes.
+"I love you, Twilight."

-Twilight hugged back, sharing her own tears.
+Twilight hugged back, crying with her.
 "I love you too, Pinkie."

 Pinkie could feel it happening.
 Her heart was slowing down, and her vision was going blurry.